thatsed/simplevpn-server/docs/source/index.rst

 3. Navigate to your machine's IP address or domain name on port 8000.
 Login with the credential created in the previous step.

+4. (Optional) setup NGINX reverse proxy with Cerbot to obtain a Let's Encrypt ssl certificate.